Children's book by chef Jamie Oliver withdrawn after First Nation Australians voice offense

-LONDON (AP) — A children's book written by British celebrity chef Jamie Oliver has been withdrawn from sale after it was criticised for causing offense to Indigenous Australians.
+LONDON (AP) — A children’s book written by British celebrity chef Jamie Oliver has been withdrawn from sale after it was criticised for causing offense to First Nation Australians.

-The Guardian newspaper reported Saturday that the National Aboriginal and Torres Strait Islander Education Corporation blasted “Billy And The Epic Escape,” which was published earlier this year, for employing a series of tropes about Indigenous Australians, including their relationships with the natural and spiritual worlds.
+The Guardian newspaper reported Saturday that the National Aboriginal and Torres Strait Islander Education Corporation blasted “Billy And The Epic Escape,” which was published earlier this year.

-The group criticized one of the subplots of the book, which tells the story of a Aboriginal girl living in foster care, for contributing to the “erasure, trivialisation, and stereotyping of First Nations peoples and experiences."
+The group criticized one of the subplots of the book, which tells the story of a First Nations girl living in foster care, for contributing to the “erasure, trivialisation, and stereotyping of First Nations peoples and experiences.”

 In a statement, Oliver, 49, said he was “devastated” to have caused offense and apologized “wholeheartedly.”